 What to do with them if they can’t be recycled

 If your local recycling service is not yet set up to be able to take plastic hangers, there are still options to prevent them from ending up in landfill sites.

 Whatever you decide to do with your plastic coat hangers, hopefully, there are enough options available to prevent them from ending up in a landfill.

-Have you got any ideas we haven’t thought of to stop plastic coat hangers ending up in landfill sites?
+Have you got any ideas we haven’t thought of to stop plastic coat hangers from ending up in landfill sites?
 We’d love to hear your ideas, the more creative the better!
 Let us know below.